-Transport is provided for vulnerable adults and older people whose needs have been assessed by a social worker.
+Transport is provided for people whose needs have been assessed by a social worker.
 This is to provide assisted travel to council day services.

 The service also works with Health & Community Services to assist with timely discharges from hospital, and transfers from people's homes to other community venues.

-These are flats in two of the Extra Care Housing Schemes in St Helens and Newton-le-Willows that allow clients to try independent living in a supported environment.
+There are three flats in one of the Extra Care Housing Schemes in Newton-le-Willows that allow clients to try independent living in a supported environment.